Umami Burger

-Umami Burger is an American restaurant chain that specializes in gourmet hamburgers.
-The name refers to umami (savory) flavor.
-The restaurant was founded by Adam Fleischman, and is part of the Umami Restaurant Group.
-Umami Burger has waiter service and most locations have a full bar.
+Umami Burger is a hamburger chain based in Los Angeles, California.
+The name refers to the umami (savory) flavor.
+The restaurant was founded by Adam Fleischman, and it is part of the Umami Restaurant Group.
+Umami Burger offers waiter service, and most locations have a full bar.
 Its first restaurant opened in Los Angeles in 2009.
-There were over 25 locations in California, Florida, Illinois, Japan, Nevada, and New York as of 2017.
+As of 2017, Umami Burger had over 25 locations across California, Florida, Illinois, Japan, Nevada, and New York.

-In 2016, Sam Nazarian's global hospitality company, SBE Entertainment Group, became majority shareholder of Umami Restaurant Group and announced its plans to accelerate the restaurant's growth worldwide.
-Alvin Cailan was named the head chef of Umami Burger in 2021.
+In 2016, Sam Nazarian's global hospitality company, SBE Entertainment Group, became the majority shareholder of Umami Restaurant Group and announced plans to accelerate the restaurant's global expansion.
+In 2021, Alvin Cailan was named the head chef of Umami Burger.

 History

-Fleischman was an aspiring screenwriter in 1998 when he moved to Los Angeles.
-In 2005, while eating a double cheeseburger at In-N-Out Burger, Fleischman pondered over the reason behind the popularity of burger and pizza restaurants in America.
+Adam Fleischman, an aspiring screenwriter, moved to Los Angeles in 1998.
+In 2005, while eating a double cheeseburger at In-N-Out Burger, Fleischman pondered the popularity of burger and pizza restaurants in America.
 The word umami came to mind, a term he had seen on food blogs and in books by British chef Heston Blumenthal.
 It was then that Fleischman envisioned the financial potential of expanding on the basic burger and its umami properties.
 At the time, he was managing a wine business, BottleRock Wine Bar in Culver City, which he co-owned and later sold.
-He then held a variety of consulting positions and started another wine bar.
+He then held various consulting positions and started another wine bar.

 In 2009, Fleischman went to Mitsuwa Marketplace in West Los Angeles and bought any ingredient he could find with umami properties.
-He experimented for a month in his kitchen mixing seaweeds, miso, fish sauce, soy, cheeses, and pungent dried fish with a blender.
-He then opened his first Umami Burger with $40,000 from his sale of BottleRock.
+He experimented for a month in his kitchen, mixing seaweeds, miso, fish sauce, soy, cheeses, and pungent dried fish with a blender.
+He then opened his first Umami Burger with $40,000 from the sale of BottleRock.
 Located in Los Angeles on South La Brea Avenue, it replaced a failed Korean-taco shop.

-Fleischman later partnered with hospitality-group SBE, Nîmes Capital, and Fortress Investment Group to expand the chain.
+Fleischman later partnered with hospitality group SBE, Nîmes Capital, and Fortress Investment Group to expand the chain.
 After multiple openings in Los Angeles, it expanded to the San Francisco Bay Area in 2011.
-The original La Brea location closed in 2013 after its four-year lease expired; the site could sit only 60 people and lacked a liquor license, and it no longer fit the company's plans.
-Later that year, the first East Coast branch opened in Miami Beach, Florida, and New York locations were also scheduled to be opened.
-By 2019, they had expanded into Japan, opening their fifth location in Tokyo and first in Osaka.
+The original La Brea location closed in 2013 after its four-year lease expired; the site could only accommodate 60 people and lacked a liquor license, no longer fitting the company's plans.
+Later that year, the first East Coast branch opened in Miami Beach, Florida, New York locations were also scheduled to open.
+By 2019, Umami Burger had expanded into Japan, opening its fifth location in Tokyo and its first in Osaka.
 Alvin Cailan was named the new head chef of Umami Burger in 2021.

 The logo for the burger chain is an abstract graphic resembling a hamburger bun.
-As early as 2011, Umami Burger obtained additional trademark rights in the United States for the use of the word umami from a restaurant named Umami Café in New York.